AlexanderDKazakov/nnmeta/README.md

 # NNmeta

-NNmeta is created in order to use [NetPack package](https://github.com/AlexanderDKazakov/schnetpack).
+NNmeta is created in order to use [NNPackage](https://github.com/AlexanderDKazakov/schnetpack).

 ## Installation